asantoni/libaudiodecoder/README.md

 * Requires Windows 7+ or greater

-If you require support for all the different types of WAVE files (different encodings, bit depths, etc.), check out libsndfile.
+If you require support for all the different types of WAVE files (different encodings, bit depths, etc.), check out [libsndfile](http://www.mega-nerd.com/libsndfile/).
+It should also be noted that DRM encrypted files are not supported on any platform.

 API Stability Warning